A Tailor-Made Man (play)

 A Tailor-Made Man is a 1917 American play by Harry James Smith, which ran for 398 performances at the Cohan and Harris Theatre.
 It debuted on August 27, 1917, and played through August 1918.

 The play was adapted from the 1908 Hungarian play A Szerencse Fia ("Son of Luck") by Gábor Drégely.
 The Playbill and press referred to Dregely's play as The Well-Fitting Dress Coat, which derives from the play's German title (Der gutsitzende Frack), so presumably Smith worked from that translation.

 Grant Mitchell starred in the 1917 Broadway production, which was staged by Sam Forrest, and in an October 1929 revival.
 The play ran for just shy of an entire year at the Cohan and Harris Theatre in New York.
 The play was Smith's greatest success, but he did not live to see the full run, as he died in a train and automobile accident in March 1918 while working for the Red Cross.

+Actor Theodore Friebus, who played Dr. Sonntag, died in the wings during a performance on December 26, 1917, while awaiting his second act cue.
+The thirty-eight year-old actor succumbed to heart disease; an understudy finished that night's performance.

 The play later led to a 1922 silent film and 1931 film.